PRICE (Protection, Rest, Ice, Compression, Elevation) Guide

 - Rest is an important step immediately following the injury to reduce blood flow to the injury site and help prevent any further damage from developing.

 - Compression brings with it two benefits, the first being the reduction in localised bleeding and swelling, and the second support of the injury and surrounding area.
-This can be achieved by use of a suitable Bandage which fully covers the injury and overlaps some of the surrounding area.
+This can be achieved by the use of a suitable Bandage that fully covers the injury and overlaps some of the surrounding areas.
 IcePacks4Less stock a wide range of Dressings and Bandages to suit this application.

 - Elevation simply involves raising the injured area above the level of the heart to further reduce bleeding and swelling.